 The third component of the program will deal with divulgation of the experience and learnings.
-Training will be organised for designers, government officials and community leaders so to create awareness about the new typology of public space proposed; its principles, its applicability to different contexts.
-In parallel, publications and event will be organised to publicise the programme, its findings and educate the broader community.
+Training will be organisedorganized for designers, government officials and community leaders, so to create awareness about the new typology of public space proposed; its principles, its applicability to different contexts.
+In parallel, publications and event will be organisedorganized to publicisepublicize the programmeprogram, its findings and educate the broader community,

-Sharing and divulgating the findings of the programme and its achievement will allow other communities to gain agency on their urban form, to gain an awareness of the potential of public space in terms of building positive, sustainable, resilient communities and structure urban form in a more sustainable and responsive way.
+Sharing and divulgating the findings of the programmeprogram and its achievement will allow others communities to gain agency on their urban form, to gain an awareness of the potential of public space in terms of building positive, sustainable, resilient communities and structure urban form in a more sustainable and responsive way.